- Search The Registry

 Alexander Tureaud Sr.

 *Alexander Tureaud was born on this date in 1899.
-He was an African American Creole Attorney and civil rights leader.
+He was a Black Creole Attorney and civil rights leader.

 Alexander Pierre Tureaud, Sr. grew up at 907 Kerlerac Street, one block below Esplanade, at the bend of Dauphine in New Orleans' Seventh Ward, known as the Black Creole community.
 His father, Louis Tureaud, was a carpenter/contractor and his mother Eugenia was a housewife and part-time domestic.
 There were eleven children, six boys and five girls.
 The family attended St. Augustine Catholic Church.